AmayaGS/MUSTANG/README.md

 <img src="model_v2.png" alt="MUSTANG pipeline">

+### I am currently updating the code and will provide a step by step explanation on how to run it.

 The MUSTANG pipeline is composed of:

 • <b>A - Segmentation</b>: A automated segmentation step, where UNet is used to segment tissue areas on the WSIs.
 The user can use the trained weights provided on our GitHub repository or use their own.